Developing Your Health Professions Profile

 As you navigate your college experience you are developing a profile of who your are and how you will be perceived.
 Below are some thoughts to help you get started.
 Remember, becoming a well round and qualified applicant is not simply checking things off a list.
 Be fully engaged in your academics and take advantage of the many opportunities that are part of the college experience.

 2. Get to know your professors.
 When you apply to professional schools, you will need in depth letters of recommendation from UNH faculty, both in your major and in the sciences.
-(During your junior year, you will develop a file in the HP Advising Office and at that time you will ask professors for letters.)
 Try to make yourself known to your professors by asking questions in class, seeing them during their office hours, becoming a teaching assistant, and by getting involved in on-campus research.

 3. Demonstrate professionalism in your face-to-face and email interactions.
 Be sure to manage your online presence.

 4. Well-rounded applicants are more interesting to Health profession programs than those that are narrowly focused.
 Take a wide variety of courses.
 Challenge yourself to learn more about other people and cultures.
 Stay informed by reading and listening to news about world events, issues in heath, health policy, and social problems.
 Courses that will develop your reading comprehension and both written and verbal communication skills are especially helpful.